loresoft/Injectio/README.md

 #### Add package

-Add the package project to your projects.
+Add the nuget package project to your projects.

 `dotnet add package Injectio`